William Pène du Bois: Writing career

 By the time he entered the army in March 1941 at age 24, he had written and illustrated five more books.
 He spent his years in the army (1941–1945) with an artillery unit stationed in Bermuda.
 He worked as a correspondent for Yank magazine.
 He also edited the camp newspaper and illustrated strategic maps.

 In addition to writing and illustrating his own books, Pène du Bois illustrated books written by Jules Verne, Isaac Bashevis Singer, Rumer Godden, Claire Huchet Bishop and John Steinbeck, as well as magazine articles and advertisements.

 In 1960 he developed an interest in vintage cars, going to great pains and expense to refurbish a 1931 Brewster Croydon Coupe Rolls-Royce P11.

 He was one of the founding editors of The Paris Review along with Thomas Guinzburg, Harold L. Humes, Peter Matthiessen, George Plimpton, and John P. C. Train, and designed the publication's logo.
 He illustrated The Rabbit's Umbrella by George Plimpton, published in 1955.

 The highlight of his career was winning the Newbery Medal in 1948 for The Twenty-One Balloons.
 As an illustrator he was a runner-up for the companion Caldecott Medal in 1952 for Bear Party and in 1957 for Lion.
 He was the illustrator for Claire Huchet Bishop's Twenty and Ten, which won the Child Study Association of America's Children's Book Award (now Josette Frank) in 1952.

 Some of his books including Bear Party and Lion are children's picture books with a minimum of text.
 The Twenty-One Balloons, however – and others including The Three Policemen, The Great Geppy, Squirrel Hotel, Peter Graves and The Giant – appeal to all ages.
 These books exhibit whimsical ingenuity in story and illustrations.
 Though not usually so classified, these books seem to qualify as science fiction.
 Their interest lies more in their imaginative elaboration of ideas than in their characters.
 Some of his fictional ideas are fantastic but many are plausible, and some such as the Balloon Merry-Go-Round in The Twenty-one Balloons may be feasible.
 Many show the influence of Jules Verne.

 Many of his papers are in the collection of the New York Public Library, Humanities and Social Sciences Library, Manuscripts and Archives Division.

 Personal life

-Pène du Bois married Jane Michele Bouche of Manhattan, daughter of artist Louis Bouche, in 1943.
+Pène du Bois married Jane Michèle Bouche of Manhattan, daughter of artist Louis Bouche, in 1943.
 They later divorced and in 1955 he married theatrical costume designer Willa Kim.

 Children's book illustrator Margot Tomes was a cousin, as was theatrical costume and set designer Raoul Pene Du Bois.

 He died on February 5, 1993, in Nice, France, from a stroke.